DennisHC/RCC_GoogleSheetsParser/README.md

 # RCC_GoogleSheetsParser
-Developing a program in Python with gspread API to streamline/automate tasks for Secretary of American Red Cross Club at UCI
+Developing a program in Python utilizing gspread API to streamline/automate tasks for Secretary of American Red Cross Club at UCI

-## User Stories
+## Progress

 The following **core** functionality is completed: